Colosseum without the wait: Access options & tips

 Types of queues at the Colosseum

-Even when regular Colosseum tickets are sold out, you don’t have to miss out.
-Opt for the guided tour option granting priority access plus expert storytelling that resurrects the world of gladiators, emperors, and the hypogeum with rich details and insights.
+Even when standard Colosseum access options are unavailable, you don’t have to miss out.
+Choose a guided experience with pre-booked entry and expert storytelling that brings the world of gladiators, emperors, and the hypogeum to life with rich detail and context.

 Visitors exploring the Colosseum arena during a guided tour in Rome.

-All your options to skip the queues at the Colosseum
+All your options to avoid long waits at the Colosseum

 On-site ticket